modem0011/Nationality-Prediction/README.md

 # Nationality-Prediction
-Predicting Nation using person's name .
+Predicting Nation using person's name .</br>
+Used RNN